Python Lesson 7: Pandas

 print(series_ex_IV) print(series_ex_IV.rank()) print(dframe_7) print(dframe_7.rank()) print(dframe_7.rank(axis="columns"))

-There are other ways of breaking the ties, using the options min
+There are other ways of breaking the ties, using the options min or max that

-assigns the minimum or maximum rank to the whole group; first
+assigns the minimum or maximum rank to the whole group; first that takes into

 but with ranks always increasing by one, independently of the number of elements